58.5% of Google searches now end without a single click.

 Beyond external links, your site itself must demonstrate trustworthiness.
 Google’s Quality Rater Guidelines treat E-E-A-T as central to ranking decisions, especially for topics where bad information could cause harm.

-Author bios on blog posts should establish why that person is qualified to write about the topic.
-Professional credentials, certifications, and industry memberships deserve prominent placement.
+Author bios on blog posts should establish why that specific person is qualified to write about that specific topic.
+“David Victor has been doing SEO since 2003” tells Google a different story than “the Boomcycle team.”

-All of these signals contribute to Google’s assessment of whether your site deserves to rank for high-stakes queries.
+Every one of these signals contributes to Google’s assessment of whether your site deserves to rank for competitive queries:

 Step 12: Fix Your Technical Foundations